KunaZech06/Python_Webscraper/README.md

-# Python_Webscraper
+# Python Web scraper

-This is a python webscraper that scraps data from a website.
+This is a python web scraper that scraps data from a website using beautifulSoup library.